Understating the Healthcare system in Argentina

 Ok so as far as insurance goes, it’s a good idea to get travel insurance before coming here.
 Travel insurance usually includes medical insurance as well.
 You should purchase it shortly after booking your trip to cover preexisting conditions.
-Use a website that will compare the benefits of different policies offerings from a variety of companies.
+Use a website that will compare the benefits of different policy offerings from a variety of companies.
 Some of these are www.insuremytrip.com or http://www.am-best.com or really any other site similar to that.
-It’s kind of like SkyScanner or Kayak, but instead of comparing flights you’re comparing insurances.
+It’s kind of like Skyscanner or Kayak, but instead of comparing flights, you’re comparing insurances.

 Some things to think about while searching:

-Do you have a lot of prepaid nonrefundable expenses that you need to insure (flights, cruises, etc.) or are you primarily interested in the healthcare?
-For most of us it will be the latter, and if that’s the case the insurance will be more reasonably priced.
+Do you have a lot of prepaid nonrefundable expenses that you need to insure (flights, cruises, etc.) or are you primarily interested in healthcare?
+For most of us, it will be the latter, and if that’s the case the insurance will be more reasonably priced.
 Usually, you can get policies valid up to a year.
-They will ask you where you are travelling to, how long, how old are the travellers, where your primary residence is, etc. All of these affect the price.
+They will ask you where you are traveling to, how long, how old are the travelers, where your primary residence is, etc. All of these affect the price.

 While you’re here there will be plenty of options for healthcare should you need it.
 The public hospitals are very common all around the city and you won’t have to pay for them.